 Mitchell’s ninth year with the staff will be his fifth year on the defensive line, after spending time on the offensive side of the ball.
 It was Mitchell’s offensive blockers that produced the holes to allow Reggie Bullock, Damien Williams & Tanner McEvoy to accumulate enough yards to win rushing titles for Bullock & Williams, and Offensive Player of the Year awards for all three.
 Four of his linemen in the three years were NJCAA All-Americans (Akoakoa Paleka-Kennedy, Dionte Savage, David Ke’kuewa & Aaron Douglas), while seven linemen enjoyed All-Region I & All-WSFL honors during that period.
 Mitchell has also spent his time in between his final season with Joliet Junior College and his first season at AWC in Hamburg, Germany, coaching for the Blue Devils German Football League.
 Like Minnick, Mitchell calls NJCAA Hall of Fame Coach Bob MacDougall and former Hamburg Head Coach Joe Roman mentors.
 Mitchell has played and coached under ‘Coach Mac’., since he was a star linebacker for two MacDougall-led bowl-bound teams at the College of DuPage in Glen Ellyn, Illinois; and then reunited with MacDougall and Minnick on Joliet’s coaching staff a decade later.
 In between, Mitchell ended his playing career by starting for two more years as a linebacker at Kentucky State University in 1993 and 1994.
 Mitchell earned his Bachelor’s degree from Governor’s State University in Illinois after earning his Associate’s degree while at the College of DuPage.
 Coach Mitchell is originally from Chicago, but loves his new WARM home in sunny Yuma, Arizona.

-Taylor Walkenhorst joins the Matador football program from Weber State University.
+Taylor Walkenhorst is now in his second year with the Matador football program after coming to Yuma from Weber State University.
 Walkenhorst worked as the Defensive Quality Control Coach for the Wildcats.
 In the process he worked with the linebackers specifically and the defense as a whole.
 He began his coaching career at Lone Peak High School in Utah.
 He was the Varsity Linebacker Coach and Special Teams Coordinator.
 While at Lone Peak, the team went to three region championships as well as two state playoff semifinal games.
 Outside of coaching, Walkenhorst has run five marathons and, as an Eagle Scout, is always prepared.